Rresource allocation guide in project management

 According to PMI, “50% of projects fail to deliver on time, out of which 23% cite poor resource allocation as the primary cause.”

 A systematic resource allocation process ensures that resources are available when required.
-Let’s look at some of the benefits of resource allocation in project management.
+Let’s look at some benefits of resource allocation in project management.

 Resource allocation tool helps you to identify and allocate the best-fit resource instead of first-visible resources.
 It enables you to deploy cost-effective global resources across matrix boundaries, reducing project resource costs significantly.
 Resource allocation in project management maintains profitability by uniformly distributing resources across all projects instead of assigning them to a high-priority one.